tuyhuhbo31/homework_1sem/sem1/README.md

-all hw from sem1 here
+all hws from sem1 are here